Jp1200/jp1200/README.md

 ### Jack Parker 👋

-- 🔭 I’m currently on the Job Search [website]!
+- Employed at General Motors as a Software Engineer
-- 🎮 Working on multiplayer online game with Unity and NodeJs
+- 🎮 Working with a team of Game devs in my spare time to produce a new form of VR in Unity
 - 🌱 Currently learning about Nueral Networks with Python
 - ⚡ Full Stack Web Dev